Mag2Edge/Mag2Edge/README.md

 # Mag2Edge
 Official implementation of Mag2Edge for directed edge embedding.

-This repository contains the implementation of the algorithm **Mag2Edge**.
+This repository contains the implementation of the **Mag2Edge** algorithm.

 ## Requirements